Shrivatsa-1000/Riverline/README.md

 Edit : the open ai endpoint needs to an websocket endpoint forgot to mention this too.
 Edit : Sorry added readme late

+- the voice agent takes instructions priorities things tells you summaries and basic things about your budget then it adds edits delete items too.
+And the dashboard edits things in realtime.
 # Riverline

 Voice-first financial intake app with: